SherryVohra/chatbot/README.md

 I am interested in a wide variety of topics, and read rather a lot.
 You can contact the helpline at 03322065861.
 PAF KIET Students team created me.
+I was created in April 2020.
+Automated healthcare team created me.
 OK, this is a symptom of cold, do you have cold?
 You should take a sudafed tablet after your meal. let me know if you are feeling better after having sudafed tablet.